 If you want to simply trim or style pubic hair, use a pair of scissors, electric razor or bikini trimmers to cut the pubic hair to the desired length.
 When trimming hair around areas that are not clearly visible, grab a mirror so you can see what you are doing and minimise the chances of error, cuts or irritation.
-Trimming pubic hair is also a key step to take before shaving this area.
+Trimming pubic hair is also a key step to take before shaving your pubic area.
 It helps protect your skin from irritation by avoiding re-shaving over any areas with longer hair and helps keep your razor blade sharper for longer.

 Especially when it comes to more sensitive areas like your pubic area, knowing how to shave properly to prevent skin irritation, razor burn and ingrown hairs is crucial.
 Here are some fundamental steps on shaving pubic hair.